goFrendiAsgard/zaruba/docs/core-concepts/README.md

 Tasks and configurations are written in [YAML](https://en.wikipedia.org/wiki/YAML) format.

-Please visit the subtopics to learn more tasks and anything related to it.
+Please visit the subtopics to learn more about tasks and anything related to it.

 <!--startTocSubTopic-->
 # Sub-topics